 Located on the first floor of the Samuel H. Jones Innovation Center is Rowan University’s Technology Business Incubator.
-This facility, managed by the Rohrer College of Business, provides business incubation facilities and services for emerging, regional, high growth technology businesses.
+This facility, managed by Rowan Innovations, the newest operational unit in the Division of University Research, provides business incubation facilities and services for emerging, regional, high growth technology businesses.

 Facilities include dedicated or shared (virtual tenants) Class A commercial space, with access to conference and meeting rooms, high-speed Internet and other telecommunications services, state-of-the-art printing, copier and facsimile services, plus reception and mail services.